Lendinara: Middle Ages

 The first historical document about Lendinara dates back to 870, when Uberto Cattaneo, from Verona, obtained from the Carolings the lordship over the town, a lordship that lasted for more than four centuries.
 Already in the XI century Lendinara was "illustrious Castle, enriched with many factories and towers, cultured population", as the Muratori called it.
 The castle was located to the left of the Adigetto canal and was surrounded by fortifications that contained a large part of the town.
 Outside the walls, however, there was the church of Santa Sofia and the convent of San Biagio around which various districts were forming.

 Lendinara was located in the middle of a very fertile territory and its rivers, Adige and Adigetto, fostered communications.
 The development was continuous and rapid with the construction of churches and villas and the presence of notaries, city families, and a developed municipal organization.

 From 1225 Lendinara had a Podesta and from 1321 it was given the first statute in the Polesine region.

 The city was destroyed by Ezzelino da Romano in 1246 because of the friendship of its inhabitants (Lendinaresi) with San Bonifacio.
 After this fire, a new city nucleus arose around the convent of the Franciscans, called 'San Marco'.
 The convent was suppressed in 1810, like the Abbey of Vangadizza di Badia Polesine.
 Around 1275, for a short period, the city became a republic.

 The Paduan bought the city in 1283 and then sold it to the Estensi.
 In this period the "Granarone”, a large store of provisions, was built.
 The castle had a five-story tower, and a pit that surrounded the whole town, only a wooden bridge connected the center with the fortress.
 Four doors regulated access to the city.
 The fifteenth century was the golden age for culture for Lendinara, after being sold to the Venetians.
-The great school of the wood artisans Canozio was also born, among which excelled Lorenzo Canozio(1426-1477), author of works of gothic art.
+The great school of the wood artisans Canozio was also born, among which excelled Lorenzo Canozio (1426–1477), author of works of gothic art.

+A.S.D Lendinara Tchoukball

+A.S.D.
+Lendinara Tchoukball, founded on September 9, 2009, is a very active sports club in the municipal area in organizing events and in scholastic dissemination.
+From a competitive point of view, it participates in the Italian Serie A championship with the Lendinara Celtics, and in the Italian Serie B Tchoukball championship with the Lendinara Dragons team.
+Among its ranks it also presents the Lendinara Wolves, an under 15 youth team, Italian champion of the category in the 2021-2022 season.